mitjafelicijan/mitjafelicijan.com/content/posts/2022-10-16-that-sound-that-machine-makes-when-struggling.md

 In a distant future where everybody has bio implants, you have just received your first one, which happens to be a brain implant.
 Something goes wrong, and your implant is starting to misbehave, and you are experiencing brain malfunctions.
 You are on the streets at night a couple of hours after your procedure.
 You can feel your sanity breaking down.

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=3913808801/size=small/bgcol=ffffff/linkcol=0687f5/track=1157430581/transparent=true/" seamless><a href="https://mitjafelicijan.bandcamp.com/album/that-sound-that-machine-makes-when-struggling">That sound that machine makes when struggling by Mitja Felicijan</a></iframe>

+## Cow animation

+I also made this little cow animation.
+Go into full screen to see the effects in more details.

+<video src="/assets/microsoundtrack/cow.m4v" controls loop></video>